 - ECEC National Regulations 2018

-- WEBSITE LINKS: Educational Leader course
+- WEBSITE LINKS: Educational Leader resources

 - Chapter 1 WORKBOOK: downloadable to print and write your notes in

 - RESOURCES - Chapter 1: website links, documents and videos